void-sign/noesis-extend/docs/guides/MIGRATION_PLAN.md

 # Migration Plan for Restructured Noesis Hub - COMPLETED

-This document outlines the completed migration from the old repository structure to the new standardized structure.
+This document outlines the completed migration to a fully independent repository structure with a standardized layout.

 ## Completed Migration

 The restructuring of the Noesis Hub repository has been completed with the following changes:

-New directory structure established:
+New independent directory structure established:
   - `src/` directory for all source code, organized by functional area
   - `scripts/` directory with separate `bash/` and `fish/` folders
   - `docs/` directory with `changelogs/` and `guides/`
-  - `include/` directory with proper namespace structure
+  - `include/` directory with proper API definitions for external communication

 Updated Makefile to work with the new directory structure